galenwp/urbit.org/content/understanding-urbit/people-history.md

 So who builds this thing?
 Where does it come from?
 What’s the history?

-Today, Urbit is built and maintained by two companies, a community of contributors and core developers, infrastructure (star) operators, and governance (galaxy) node owners.
+Today, Urbit is built and maintained by a few companies, a community of contributors and core developers, infrastructure (star) operators, and governance (galaxy) node owners.

 Let’s talk first about these individual groups within the Urbit community, then about the history of the project and how it came to be.

 <img class="ba" src="https://media.urbit.org/site/understanding-urbit/project-history/project-status-landscape-earth@2x.png">

-There are currently two independent companies that work on building Urbit full-time: [Tlon](https://tlon.io/) and [urbit.live](https://urbit.live/).
+Around 2013, [Tlon](https://tlon.io) was started to take Urbit from a rough prototype to a real, working system.
+Tlon was granted about half of the Urbit address space and has used that to fund its operations so far by selling some to the public, some to investors and giving some to contributors and developers.

-Tlon has been around since 2013 or so, and is primarily focussed on the development of Urbit OS and its user experience.
-Urbit.live was started in 2018 to make the onramp into Urbit as easy as possible.
-Both companies contribute regularly to the code base.
+From 2013 to 2018 Tlon was a tiny team of ~5 people, but it has since grown to about 20 full-time people.
+Tlon’s focus is to make Urbit both a great system and a great user-experience.
+As of late 2020, you can sign up for a hosted Urbit from Tlon at [their website](https://tlon.io).

-Tlon was originally granted about half of the Urbit ID address space, and has used that to fund its operations so far.
-Over time, Tlon plans to offer hosting and services to make using Urbit as easy as possible.
+When Tlon’s original address space grant was set up a large chunk of it was earmarked for ‘urbit.org’, a future foundation to support core development.
+We took our first steps toward making urbit.org a real institution in 2020, which you can read about [here](https://urbit.org/blog/first-steps-towards-urbit-org/).
+Doing this has ramped up our community grants program.

-Tlon is also working to set up an urbit.org foundation.
-This is still in process, and is expected to happen in 2020.
+In 2019, other Urbit companies started to crop up. [urbit.live](https://urbit.live) was the first.
+They sell Urbit IDs and host a network explorer.

-Urbit.live started selling Urbit IDs very early once that became possible, and also plans to offer services within the Urbit ecosystem.
+Since then, there are a handful of others: [urth.systems](https://urth.systems) runs private communities on urbit, [planet.market](https://planet.market) sells address space, [urbit.me](https://urbit.me) sells unique sigils, [geturbitid.com](https://geturbitid.com) sells urbit hosting.
+The ecosystem is healthy and growing steadily.

-The community of contributors and core developers has been steadily contributing to the code base since before Tlon existed, and they’re still going strong.
-They can primarily be found on Urbit itself, in the Urbit Community (`~bitbet-bolbel/urbit-community)`, the [urbit-dev mailing list](https://groups.google.com/a/urbit.org/forum/#!forum/dev) and on [GitHub](https://github.com/urbit).
+The community of contributors and core developers has been continuously contributing to the code base since before Tlon existed, and they’re still going strong.
+They can primarily be found on Urbit itself, in the Urbit Community (`~bitbet-bolbel/urbit-community`), the [urbit-dev mailing list](https://groups.google.com/a/urbit.org/forum/#!forum/dev) and on [GitHub](https://github.com/urbit).

-When the Urbit ID address space went on-chain in early 2019 there were about 2,000 star holders and 70 galaxy holders – that number has since grown steadily.
-For the most part, the best way to connect with them is through Urbit itself.
+When the Urbit ID address space went on-chain in early 2019 there were about 2,000 star holders and 70 galaxy holders.
+That number has since grown significantly, but we can’t be exactly sure how many *people* are holding address space since everything is on-chain now.

 <img class="ba"
 src="https://media.urbit.org/site/understanding-urbit/uu-people-history-2a.jpg"/>